Lambda Calculus

 Let's see how the above lambda term would be evaluated by the evaluation strategy following the normal order.
 The reduced redexes are denoted by the line:

 Finally, we get to the Church-Rosser theorems.
 The first theorem states that no matter which reduction order we choose, we will always get the same normal form provided the reduction process terminates.
-The second theorem states that the normal order always terminates, provided a sequence of -reduction steps leads to a normal form.
+The second theorem states that the normal order always terminates, provided a sequence of

 Church-Rosser Theorems: